lkirstein/Blob-IDE/README.md

 # WordCat
 ## WordCat Text Editor
-"WordCat" is an free and open-source text editor.
+"WordCat" is an free and open-source text editor by [FreshPlayer_YT](https://www.freshplayeryt.com/)